joyceem/MPEP_tutorials/tutorials/DivergenceTimeEstimation_BEAST_TargetCapture.md

 If you were running all runs at the same time, be sure to select a different starting seed number for each run.

+Now, this is going to take a while to run!
+So, once you can see that it is running, stop your BEAST run for now (`ctrl+x`).

+I've already run all of the runs for you, and have placed all of the `.xml` runs and their output into the `01_output_all_runs` folder.

 ## Process BEAST output

-Download and open the `21_dating` directory.
+Navigate into the `01_output_all_runs` directory.
 Look at the output from 5 beast runs of our example data.
 You should see the `.log`, `.trees` and `.state` files from each run.

+Now, download the `01_output_all_runs` directory onto your local machine: we want to inspect some of the output in applications with a GUI.

 We can inspect each file by opening them in a plain text editor, or by exploring them visually in Tracer.
 Tracer also allows us to check the statistics of the runs when we combine the runs, so that we can see whether the runs have arrived at a similar tree ("converged"), and whether we have enough generations to give us some statistical power.

 To view the log files visually, open Tracer and load the log files.
-- File -> Import trace files
+- `File` -> `Import trace files`
 - Select `Meli_3loci_UCLN_fixtree_10M1k-run1`, `2, 3, 4` and  `5.log`
 ![](https://github.com/joyceem/MPEP_tutorials/blob/1ef2631b89ceb9d3beda58e8a0351749ebc54852/tutorials/images/Pasted%20image%2020250226163413.png)
 Explore the output of each run: Select different runs, and look at the trace file of all of the different statistics.